Document Processing

 - IAM

-encrypt and decrypt permissions for the classification/processing Lambda functions as well as the State Machine role.
+PolicyStatementandKMSencrypt and decrypt permissions for the classification/processing Lambda functions as well as the State Machine role.

-as the default implementation.
+If no Ingress Adapter is provided, the Document Processing workflow would use the QueuedS3Adapter as the default implementation.
 That means that users would use S3 as the point of input for the document processing workflow to trigger.

-Supporting other types of ingress (eg. streaming, micro-batching, even on-prem data sources) would require implementing the IAdapter
+Supporting other types of ingress (eg. streaming, micro-batching, even on-prem data sources) would require implementing the IAdapter interface.
+Once implemented, instantiate the new ingress adapter and pass it to the document processing L3 construct.

 Workflow